rperez-rosario/XPM_Server/README.md

 # Build and Test
 1. Create and configure a private application within the target Shopify store.
 2. Configure additional external services (ShipEngine, SendGrid, TaxJar and Stripe.)
-3. Extract and deploy current .dacpac to SQL Server.
-Configure security, and business-domain entities as needed.
-4. Web or folder deploy to IIS or Azure Cloud App (.NET Core 8.0 application pool), configure appsettings.json as needed.
+3. Web or folder deploy to IIS or Azure Cloud App (.NET Core 8.0 application pool), configure appsettings.json as needed.
-5. Build and execute Visual Studio solution.
+4. Build and execute Visual Studio solution.